A shot of the dining room at Song Bird

 Advertising

 From specialty Sichuan spots to hot Cantonese kitchens, Sydney has some seriously great Chinese restaurants.
-Time Out Sydney's critics, including Food & Drink Editor Avril Treasure, have eaten their way around town to bring you this curated and up-to-date list.
+Time Out Sydney's local food writers, including Food & Drink Editor Avril Treasure, have eaten their way around town to bring you this curated and up-to-date list.
 So whether you want to go all out and explore regional cuisines, sit down for yum cha, grab some takeaway barbecue duck or hand-thrown noodles, you'll find your spot here.
 These are the best Chinese restaurants Sydney has to offer – we're hungry just thinking about them.

 Stay in the loop: sign up for our free Time Out Sydney newsletter for more news, food & drink inspo and activity ideas, straight to your inbox.